Phoopyaesone984/ITSMproject/README.md

 # UCSY Canteen Project
 **Second Year Semester III Project**

-This project is a simple web-based application built to help manage food ordering, menu updates, and order tracking within the university canteen.
-The system improves efficiency for both canteen staff and students by allowing digital interaction with the daily menu and order process.
+This project is a simple web-based application built to help manage food ordering, menu updates, and order tracking within the university canteen(including Khaing Canteen, Tarchileik Canteen & ShanMaLay Canteen).
+The system improves efficiency for students by allowing digital interaction with the daily menu and order process.

 ---